394394394/popcorn-api/README.md

 **Sorting**

-This route can be sorting and filtered with the following `query string
+This route can be sorted and filtered with the following query string

 `?sort=`